Uninstall Redis from ubuntu

 sudo rm /etc/init.d/redis_* # Remove existing Redis PID files (Only if exists) sudo rm /var/run/redis_* # Restart your Ubuntu server must. sudo reboot now

-sudo apt install build-essential tcl pkg-config -y
+sudo apt update -y apt-cache policy redis-server sudo apt install build-essential tcl pkg-config -y

 mkdir redis